 - Life and/or Critical Illness Insurance - this is also much broader than just being self employed.
 If you get a serious or critical illness, have a limb amputated, or indeed pass away then could you or your loved ones cover the associated costs of care or the aftermath?
 I'm sorry to be so blunt.
 But there are lots of companies out there which help.

 See, it's not scary.
 And there's plenty of brokers and friendly insurance folk out there.
 Let me break down a few options, And remember there are plenty of other similar options only a few clicks away on your favourite search engine.

 Public, employers and cyber liability + professional indemnity Insurance is often bought together.
 Sometimes known as 'business essentials'.
-Take a look at a business insurance comparison website like Money Supermarket.
+Take a look at a business insurance comparison websites like Money Supermarket or Compare The Market.
 You might also try Policy Bee.
 And do also check out the A-N artist information network.
 Their creative professional insurance looks great.
 You can become a member and then take out the policy direct with Hencilla Canworth.
 If you're an organiser as much as a maker, then ensure you explore the arts organiser membership/insurance.
 It's got great levels of cover across a range of creative disciplines.
 Not just visual artists.
 If you're a tech or related professional - then take a look at the insurance via BECTU.

 Travel and phone insurance - can often be purchased through comparison websites, with your holiday/phone or is usually a benefit of added value bank accounts like the Nationwide Flex Plus account.

 For personal belongings - check your home contents insurance.
 Otherwise you can probably add it to your liability insurance policy.

 For legal/tax protection - check what your liability insurance offers you.
 But do also join the FSB to get a full range of cover.
 Another option is the Association for Independent Professionals and the Self Employed.